A Complete Guide to Setting Up and Optimizing Your Google My Business ListingSherri Bohman

 Of course, there are no guarantees that an image a customer uploads is going to be favorable to your business, so it’s important that you monitor photos to remove any that aren’t relevant.

-According to Google’s best practices, images should be in the following size and format:
+According to Google’s best practices when it comes to photo specifications, images should be in the following size and format:

 - Format: JPG or PNG